Pharisees: Emergence of the Pharisees

 Sadducees rejected the Pharisaic tenet of an Oral Torah, creating two Jewish understandings of the Torah.
-An example of this differing approach is the interpretation of, "an eye in place of an eye".
+An example of this differing approach is the interpretation of "an eye in place of an eye".
 The Pharisaic understanding was that the value of an eye was to be paid by the perpetrator.
-In the Sadducees' view the words were given a more literal interpretation, in which the offender's eye would be removed.
+In the Sadducees' view, the words were given a more literal interpretation, in which the offender's eye would be removed.

-The sages of the Talmud see a direct link between themselves and the Pharisees, and historians generally consider Pharisaic Judaism to be the progenitor of Rabbinic Judaism, that is normative, mainstream Judaism after the destruction of the Second Temple.
+The sages of the Talmud saw a direct link between themselves and the Pharisees, and historians generally consider Pharisaic Judaism to be the progenitor of Rabbinic Judaism, that is normative, mainstream Judaism after the destruction of the Second Temple.
 All mainstream forms of Judaism today consider themselves heirs of Rabbinic Judaism and, ultimately, the Pharisees.